The Complete Guide to Electronic Data Interchange (EDI)

 Improved Decision Making

-EDI provides real-time visibility into order and fulfilment activities across the supply chain.
+EDI provides real-time visibility into order and fulfillment activities across the supply chain.
 Businesses get automated updates whenever a new document is received.
 This access to accurate and up-to-date transaction data helps companies make better-informed decisions.
-Managers can identify issues, bottlenecks and inefficiencies earlier.
-EDI Service Providers also enables “what if” analysis based on historical transaction records to optimize processes and policies.
+Managers can identify issues, bottlenecks, and inefficiencies earlier.
+EDI service providers also enable “what if” analysis based on historical transaction records to optimize processes and policies.
 Overall, EDI supports fact-based planning and data-driven decision-making.

 Reduced Physical Space Requirements